ZhanatShengelbay/Santorini_board_game_ing_sw_2020/README.md

 -------------------------
 ## HOW TO RUN THE PROGRAMM:

 Game is loaded to the server Azure and released in single .jar file.
 While .jar file is clicked GUI is launched which connects the server Azure.
-In a negative case, the next arguments could be put:
+You can launch the Cli mode with this command:
+>java -jar ./GC51.jar cli

 The server can be set up that tries to operate in Server localhost  CLI or GUI  mode to make both work.
+You can also specify a IP address different from the one of default: write ip as an argument in command line, after you write cli or gui as first argument.
-Without specifying an IP-address.
-It works with the IP of Azure.
-If it fails, IP should be specified from the server type of localhost.
+Without specifying an IP-address, it works with the IP of Azure.
+If you want to build the Jar, use Maven.

+Use:
+>mvn package

+in the directory of the project and you will create the Jar in the deliveries/final/jar directory.

 -------------------------
 ## How to play the game: GUI tutorial